valekjo/actor-weather-scraper/README.md

 ```

-### [WIP] Compute units consumption
+### Compute units consumption
-Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.

-The average consumption is **1 Compute unit for 1000 actor pages** scraped
+Compute unit consumption was measured on a dataset of 50 US capitals.

+When the search was done using `locations` parameter (given as `City, State`), the average compute units consumption was 0.02682.

+For the same locations, but given in form of `startUrls`, the average consumption was 0.0152.

+And finally, when using `locationIds`, the average consumption was 0.01916.

+Keeping in mind that the dataset is small, the conclusion is to prefer `startUrls` or `locationIds` over `locations`, if you need to scrape larger amounts of locations.
+This is due to the fact that the search for location id is omitted in the first two cases.

 ### Extend output function